Tested Baking & Dessert Recipes & Videos

 Hazelnut Shortbread Cookies

-Cranberry & White Chocolate Shortbreads
+Chocolate Shortbreads

 For Chocolate Dipped Pecan Shortbreads: Place 3 ounces (90 grams) of the finely chopped chocolate in a heatproof bowl and place it over a saucepan of simmering water.
 Once the chocolate has melted, remove it from the heat.
 Add the remaining chocolate and stir with a wooden spoon until it has completely melted and is smooth and glossy.
-Taking one cookie at a time, dip one end of each cookie in the melted chocolate and place it on a parchment lined baking sheet.
+Taking one cookie at a time, dip one end of each cookie in the melted chocolate and place on a parchment lined baking sheet.
 Once all the cookies have been dipped in the chocolate, place the baking sheets in the refrigerator for about 10 minutes, or until the chocolate has hardened.

 The shortbreads can be stored at room temperature for about one week or else frozen.